aragostinho/TwilioSMS/README.md

 In TwilioSMS.Service project there are the following objects:

 - Message: The message containing the properties MessageText, PhoneNumber*, MessageType and SenderId.
 - MessageContract: DesignContract to verify well filled properties
-- MessageType: Promotional or Transaction SMS
 - TwilioService: The class responsible for send SMS
 - ServiceResponse: The class responsible for obtain result after sending.